8 Bad-Ass Historical Women Who Defied Gender Norms

 Nella Larsen was an author, nurse and librarian associated with the Harlem Renaissance.
 Born to an immigrant Danish mother and a West Indian father, Larsen’s work explored complex issues of race, identity and class.

-She was highly educated for a woman of the time, having attended Fisk University, one of America’s historically Black colleges, and taken classes at the University of Copenhagen.
-She divorced in the 1930s (again, uncommon at the time) and worked as a nurse until the time of her death.
+She was highly educated for a woman, having attended Fisk University, one of America’s historically Black colleges, and taken classes at the University of Copenhagen.
+She divorced in the 1930s (again, uncommon) and worked as a nurse until her death.

 Her most famous novels, Quicksand (1928) and Passing (1929), delved into the lives of Black women navigating societal pressures and the color line.
 She was granted a Guggenheim Fellowship in 1930, but stopped publishing after that.